Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 with
 <a href="https://sites.google.com/site/misspecifiedjay/">Seojeong Lee</a><br />

-Abstract: We discuss efficient methods for estimating the coefficients of one- way fixed effect and two-way fixed effect models.
+_Abstract_: We discuss efficient methods for estimating the coefficients of one- way fixed effect and two-way fixed effect models.
 The estimation process is referred to as the recursive online algorithm.
 Panel data expansion can occur in two dimensions: (1) by adding a new individual with some time periods to